bioperl/bioperl.github.io/howtos/Advanced_BioPerl.md

 Notes on Accessor Methods
 -------------------------

-This is mostly taken from tail end of a bioperl-l thread, message by [Chris Mungall](Chris_Mungall).

 Questions about accessors come up quite frequently on the list, and offline in various discussions between Bioperl developers.
 What follows is a summary of these discussions.

 The consensus is that bioperl should be consistent, and employ consistent styles throughout modules.
 It would be disastrous if there was a mixture of both explicit get-setters and a hodge-podge of different `AUTOLOAD` conventions.

 Bioperl developers seem to be religiously divided over using `AUTOLOAD` for accessors.
 The majority of those that contribute most to Bioperl prefer explicit accessor methods, they feel that explicit method definitions means easier-to-understand code.
-However, `AUTOLOAD` appears to be used fairly frequently in [bioperl-run](bioperl-run) modules.
+However, `AUTOLOAD` appears to be used fairly frequently in [bioperl-run](http://github.com/bioperl/bioperl-run) modules.

-Then there are those of us for whom the multitude of explicit getsetters (and accompanying POD docs) in Perl is the programming equivalent of fingernails scratching a blackboard, both anti-Perl and anti "every principle we hold dear in programming" such as high-level declarative <b>compact</b> code and data representations, accessor methods that type-check consistently, and eliminating repetition/redundancy.
+Then there are those of us for whom the multitude of explicit getsetters (and accompanying POD docs) in Perl is the programming equivalent of fingernails scratching a blackboard, both anti-Perl and anti "every principle we hold dear in programming" such as high-level declarative compact code and data representations, accessor methods that type-check consistently, and eliminating repetition/redundancy.
 However, such delicate aesthetics are often a barrier to producing vast and enormously useful modules such as Bioperl.

 References
 ----------

-GoF Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides. *Design patterns : elements of reusable object-oriented software.* 1994.
+Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides. *Design patterns : elements of reusable object-oriented software.* 1994.
 Addison-Wesley: Reading, Mass.
 Also see [Design Patterns book](https://en.wikipedia.org/wiki/Design_Patterns)